-Quickbet was only a matter of time, launching at the start of 2025, as the owner L&L Europe finally moved into the sports betting niche.
+Quickbet was only a matter of time, launching at the start of 2025, as the owner L&L Europe finally moved properly into the sports betting niche.
 Of course, the other brands like All British Casino and Pub Casino do have sportsbooks, but Quickbet is the first L&L site that focuses mainly on sports punters in the UK.

-L&L is licensed and regulated by the UKGC under the account number 38758, so punters don't have to be worry about the safety on its sites.
+L&L is licensed and regulated by the UKGC under the account number 38758, so punters don't have to worry about the safety on its sites.
 Furthermore, it should also be noted that Altenar - which is used on many sites - provides the sportsbook for the L&L sites.
 This ensures that despite coming from a casino company, Quickbet's product is very decent.

 Seeing as Quickbet is such a new site, you might wonder how we can tell the pros and cons already, but it's easy to be honest.
 All of the L&L sites share the same features and aside from different colour schemes, the interface is also the same.
 Of course, we have tested Quickbet ourselves so we are not just basing our words on the sisters.